jasondchambers/config-tmux/README.md

 ### Pre-requisites

-Ensure TPM is installed as follows:
+Ensure TPM is installed as follows (this is handled automatically via the install.sh):

     git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm